Design and Branding Strategy MA

 » More about Employability

-A UK first or second class Honours degree or equivalent internationally recognised qualification in a design or a closely related creative discipline.
+- A 2:2 (or above) UK Honours degree, or equivalent internationally recognised qualification, in a design or closely related creative subject.
 Other subjects with relevant work experience will be assessed on an individual basis.

 Entry criteria are subject to review and change each academic year.